Seaford Gazette 8th August 2001

 The chapel was a l7th century barn that was taken brick by brick from Ripe to Seaford and rebuilt by the headmaster and children with the help of builders Pettits in 1926.

-Former teacher Ann Hubbard said, 'A lot of the boys laid a lot of the bricks.
+Former teacher Ann Hubba"A lot of the boys laid a lot of the bricks.
 'A lot of the boys sadly were killed in the Second World War and their memorials are in the chapel, laid into the window sills.

 'Our feelings are that if the chapel can't be saved then when they build a new nursing home a new chapel should be incorporated and all the memorial stones should go into it.'